 When will I get my stimulus payment?

-- Distribution of economic impact payments is expected to begin early in January 2021 and continue for several weeks, and the payments will be distributed automatically, with no action required for most people.
+- Distribution of economic impact payments is expected to begin Mid-March 2021 and continue for several weeks, and the payments will be distributed automatically, with no action required for most people.
 The Internal Revenue Service (IRS) will calculate and automatically send the economic impact payment to those eligible for them.

-- If you have not received a stimulus payment by the third or fourth week in January 2021, you should check the IRS site for more information.
+- If you have not received a stimulus payment by early April 2021, you should check the IRS site for more information.

 How will I get my stimulus payment?